Drambluker/Pocket-Tanks/README.md

 # Pocket Tanks

-Pocket Tanks is a 2 players computer game.
+Pocket Tanks is a 2 player computer game.
 The point of the game is to use various weapons to attack the other player's tank.
 Each hit scores a certain amount of points, which varies based on the weapon.
 At the end of the match, the player with the highest points wins.
 The game features a fully destructible environment allowing for the probability of strategic play.

 ## Built With